shlomiassaf/ngrid/libs/apps/table/concepts/src/lib/modules/datasource-concepts/datasource-introduction/datasource-introduction.component.md

 - Array - Direct interface
 - Promise - Async interface
 - Observable - Async stream interface
-- `NegDataSource` - Async stream interface
+- `PblDataSource` - Async stream interface

-The table supports all of the above but works with `NegDataSource<T>`.
+The table supports all of the above but works with `PblDataSource<T>`.
-When an array, promise or observable is provided it is converted into `NegDataSource<T>`.
+When an array, promise or observable is provided it is converted into `PblDataSource<T>`.

 ## Array, Promise, Observable